HaitaoMao/HaitaoMao.github.io/_posts/2022-09-15-Dream-in-PhD.md

 - Focus on one or two topics on Graph with a deeper understanding.
 Go math, go more understanding.
 - Have 10 first author papers.
 It will be 5 one month later.
 Let's see what will happened then.
+- Mentor student and have 10 co-authored paper.
 - Have my own master piece.
 I think now I have 1 or 2, but in different topics.
 Please have one on Graph.
 - Have one strong application background.
 Now I think it is the financial knowledge Graph.
 Do not know where to go next.
 Maybe really deep in machine learning or AI4Science.
 I will find the answer in these years.
+- If fortunately, have more than 1,000 citations.